linsalrob/sphae/README.md

 **Overview**

 This snakemake workflow was built using Snaketool [https://doi.org/10.1371/journal.pcbi.1010705], to assemble and annotate phage sequences.
-Currently this tool is being developed for phage genomes.
+Currently, this tool is being developed for phage genomes.
 The steps include,

-- Quality control that removes adaptor sequences, low quality reads and host contimanination (optional).
+- Quality control that removes adaptor sequences, low-quality reads and host contamination (optional).
 - Assembly
 - Contig quality checks; read coverage, viral or not, completeness, and assembly graph components.
 - Phage genome annotation'
 - Annotation of the phage genome

-Complete list of programs used for each step is mention in the sphae.CITATION file.
+A complete list of programs used for each step is mentioned in the sphae.CITATION file.

 ### Install